toddcf/code-snippets/git/common-commands.md

 4. `git branch gh-pages`.
 (Creates a branch called `gh-pages`, which is what will be published to the web.)
 5. `git checkout gh-pages`.
 6. `git push origin gh-pages`.
 (Pushes this new branch up to GitHub.)
-7. Wait about 15 minutes, then see your live site at http://`username`.github.io/`repository`.
-8. `git checkout [working branch]` to make sure you don't accidentally continue editing on the live site!
+7. `git checkout [working branch]` to make sure you don't accidentally continue editing on the live site!
+8. Wait about 15 minutes, then see your live site at https://`username`.github.io/`repository`.

 ### Keeping GH Pages up to Date After Changes Have Been Made on Master Branch

 1. Make sure `master` branch is up to date using the methods above.
 (Stage, commit, push, etc.)
 2. `git checkout gh-pages`.
 3. `git merge master`.
+4. To push live: `git push origin gh-pages`.
+5. `git checkout [working branch]` to make sure you don't accidentally continue editing on the live site!